AlCalzone/ioBroker.tradfri/README.md

 Might need additional build tools.
 If anything is unclear, please ask and provide error details.

 ## Installation on Raspberry PI
 1. Make sure you have git installed.
-If not: `sudo apt-get git-core`
+If not: `sudo apt-get install git-core`
 1. Install this adapter via the ioBroker GUI -> This will result in an error
 1. Open the console and navigate to `/opt/iobroker/node_modules/iobroker.tradfri`
 1. There, run `sudo npm install --production --unsafe-perm`, this will take a while.